|Router Security||New Router||

 This plan has one potential problem however: IP address conflicts.
 If the existing router is, for example, 192.168.1.1 and the new router also defaults to the same IP address, bad things will happen if the new router is plugged into the old one.
 When plugging a new router into a LAN port of an existing, online, router you want each router to use different IP subnets.
 That is, if both routers are using 192.168.1.x, then modify the new router to use 192.168.22.x or anything other than what the existing router is using.
 Changing the default IP address of the new router, is something that should be done anyway.

 Once the new router is plugged into a LAN port on the existing router, then update the firmware in the new router.
 The procedure for doing so varies drastically, so I can offer no step-by-step advice.
 However the router updates its firmware, experience has taught me not to trust it.
 Even if it says that it has the latest and greatest version, I suggest verifying this manually at the website of the router manufacturer.

 Be aware that you may need to update the firmware more than once.
-For example, a router that shipped with firmware version 5, may have to update to version 6, then version 7, then version 8.
-It may not be able to update directly from version 5 to version 8.
+For example, a router that shipped with firmware version 5 may not be able to directly update to version 8; it may have to first update to version 6, then version 7, then finally version 8.

 After the firmware is brought up to date, take the router off-line and make the changes suggested elsewhere on this site.